Circumnavigate the Sierra Nevada: on this ultimate mountain bike tour Spain

 Other countries: Although you will receive medical attention in an emergency, this will be liable for payment.
-It is therefore advisable to take out medical insurance.
 In any case, you should contact the relevant office in your country of origin for full details regarding current requirements to receive medical care in Spain.

 It is wise to carry basic medicines such as paracetamol or aspirin for fever and pain and Pepto-Bismol for stomach upset.

 You should always consult your own doctor or physician before travelling to new countries to seek their advice on matters concerning your health abroad.

 Your health and safety is on tour our top priority so when you travel with us you also have the peace of mind knowing that you will be covered by Global Rescue emergency medical and evacuation services.

 The currency in Spain is the Euro.
 Most international credit cards will be accepted in main towns, but for meal expenses etc. in smaller towns and villages it is advisable to carry cash.

 Travellers’ cheques can be exchanged during banking hours, from Monday to Saturday 09:00 – 15:00.

 We suggest a tip of 5% of the cost of your tour should be paid to your mountain bike guide at the end of the trip, which will then be divided between all drivers, support staff and fixers, if you feel you have had a good experience on your mountain bike tour Spain.